- November 16, 2022

 Frequently Asked Questions

-Monochrome Mobius: Rights and Wrongs Forgotten is a role playing game with fantasy and drama themes.
+Monochrome Mobius: Rights and Wrongs Forgotten is a tactical role playing game with fantasy, drama, anime and science fiction themes.

 Monochrome Mobius: Rights and Wrongs Forgotten is available on PC, PlayStation 5, PlayStation 4, Steam Deck and others.